 8) NO CANCELLATION BY CUSTOMER.
 The Purchase Agreement, upon acceptance by Customer as provided herein, is not cancelable by Customer.

 9) PAYMENT TERMS.
-The price of the Services shall be paid net thirty (30) days from the date on which Rollmeister transmits its invoice.
+The price of the Services shall be paid thirty (30) days from the date on which Rollmeister transmits its invoice.
 Time shall be of the essence as to payment.
 Any payment which is not made when due shall bear interest from the date due until the date paid at a rate of interest equal to twelve percent (12%) per annum.
 If shipment is delayed by Customer, or by anyone not a party hereto, payment shall be due on the date on which Rollmeister is prepared to make shipment.
 If the work covered hereby is delayed by Customer, or by anyone not a party hereto, payment shall be made forthwith based on the full price, or the percentage of completion, to be determined at Rollmeister’s option.
-Equipment held for Customer shall be held at the risk and expense of the Customer.
+Equipment or Goods held for Customer shall be held at the risk and expense of the Customer.

 If the financial condition of Customer at any time does not, in the judgment of Rollmeister, justify shipment or continuance of the work covered hereby, Rollmeister may, in addition to any other rights or remedies available to Rollmeister hereunder or at law, equity or by statute, defer shipment and/or suspend the work until Customer provides to Rollmeister payment assurances deemed adequate by Rollmeister (e.g., a standby bank letter of credit), or require full or partial payment in advance, and, in the event of the bankruptcy or insolvency of Customer, or in the event any proceeding is brought by or against Customer under any bankruptcy or insolvency laws, or if Customer shall make an assignment for the benefit of creditors or have a receiver or trustee appointed for Customer or for a material part of Customer’s assets, then Rollmeister may cancel the Purchase Agreement and shall receive reimbursement for Rollmeister’s damages.

 10) PRICE CHANGES.
-If the delivery date called for in the Purchase Agreement is more than 90 days after the effective date of the Purchase Agreement, the sale price may be increased to reflect the increase in the cost of materials, parts and supplies, or labor costs, incurred by Seller during said 90-day period.
+If the delivery date called for in the Purchase Agreement is more than 90 days after the effective date of the Purchase Agreement, the sale price may be increased to reflect the increase in the cost of materials, parts and supplies, or labor costs, incurred by Rollmeister during said 90-day period.

 11) TAXES.
-Any taxes, including, but not limited to, sales taxes, duties, fees turnover taxes, or other specific assessments which may be levied against the equipment having been serviced by Rollmeister, shall be extra and shall be borne by Customer.
+Any taxes, including, but not limited to, sales taxes, duties, fees, value added taxes, turnover taxes, or other specific assessments which may be levied against the Goods or the equipment having been serviced by Rollmeister, shall be extra and shall be borne by Customer.
 If Rollmeister is required to pay any of the above, Customer shall reimburse Rollmeister upon demand, or furnish to Rollmeister upon demand documents which exempt such payment.

 12) DELIVERY.
-Unless otherwise specifically provided in the Purchase Agreement, delivery terms for the equipment having been serviced by Rollmeister shall be FOB, Rollmeister’s plant.
-Customer shall pay all shipping costs when due and bear the risk of loss after Rollmeister places the serviced equipment in the possession of the carrier.
+Unless otherwise specifically provided in the Purchase Agreement, delivery terms for the equipment having been serviced by Rollmeister shall be EXW, Rollmeister’s plant.
+Customer shall pay all shipping costs when due and bear the risk of loss after Rollmeister places the serviced equipment or the Goods in the possession of the carrier.

 Shipping dates submitted are approximate.
 Rollmeister shall use its best reasonable efforts to meet the approximated shipping date(s) provided that Customer timely supplies all necessary drawings, specifications and other engineering and technical information, but Rollmeister shall not be responsible for failure to meet approximated date(s).
 Shipping date(s) is or are based upon construction to Rollmeister standards (unless otherwise specifically provided herein) and is or are further dependent upon Rollmeister’s vendors’ and subcontractors’ delivery commitments.